Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 (1) To configure the network using the mobile app, you may refer to the tutorial of

-[LAN Mode Connection (Optional)]() in the LanderPi User Manual.
+[LAN Mode Connection (Optional)](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#anchor_1_4_2_2) in the LanderPi User Manual.

 (2) Connect to the robot via VNC and modify the network configuration files as described in

-LAN Mode Connection in the section [4.
-Development Environment Setup and Configuration]() of the LanderPi User Manual.
+LAN Mode Connection in the section [1.4 Development Environment Setup and Configuration](https://wiki.hiwonder.com/projects/LanderPi/en/latest/docs/1_LanderPi_User_Manual.html#development-environment-setup-and-configuration) of the LanderPi User Manual.

 * **Operation Steps**